Trams in Kyiv

-The Kyiv Tram system is operated by the "Kyivpastrans" municipal company which also maintains bus, trolleybus and urban rail transport in Kyiv.
+The Kyiv Tram system is operated by the "Kyivpastrans" municipal company which also maintains bus, Kyiv trolleybus, and Kyiv Funicular transport in Kyiv.

 History

 During the Russian Empire

 Before 1886, projects for the construction of a horse-drawn tramway were planned.
 However, none of these plans had ever proceeded to the construction stage.
-In 1886, engineer Amand Struve's project was approved for construction.
-On July 30, 1891, the first horse-drawn tramcar was set on its track.
-By August 1, the tram line stretched from the Tsar's Square to the Demiivska Square.
+In 1886, engineer Amand Struve's project was approved for construction, and the Kyiv City Railway Society joint-stock company was founded in 1889.